mneuroth/PicoHomeComputer/Propeller/README.md

-# Firmware for the IO Processor of the PicoHomeComputerThis folder contains firmware to test and to run the IO Processor ([Propeller from Paralla](https://www.parallax.com/product/p8x32a-d40)) of the PicoHomeComputer.
+# Firmware for the IO Processor of the PicoHomeComputerThis folder contains firmware to test and to run the IO Processor ([Propeller from Parallax](https://www.parallax.com/product/p8x32a-d40)) of the PicoHomeComputer.
+Some parts of the firmware come from the [Libraries for the Propeller](https://github.com/parallaxinc/propeller).